This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Hotel Recommendations

-Hotel Columbia: Housed in a historic building, the once Pension Columbia is now a family-run guesthouse that provides elegant common spaces and charming rooms at a convenient location within walking distance from the city centre.
+Hotel Columbia: Housed in a historic building, the once Pension Columbia is now a family-run guesthouse that provides elegant common spaces and charming rooms at a convenient location within walking distance of the city centre.

 7. Alsergrund (9th District)

 Alsergrund is the ninth district of Vienna, located just to the north of Josefstadt.
-It is a somewhat affluent area in the city, with many of the university buildings being located within its borders.
-There are also some rather significant historical links to the district, namely Beethoven and Freud.
+It is a somewhat affluent area in the city, with many university buildings within its borders.

 Top Attractions